geoserver/geoserver.github.io/README.md

 # http://geoserver.org

-This repository contains the source for the Github generated [GeoServer home page](http://geoserver.org/).
+This repository contains the source for the GitHub generated [GeoServer home page](http://geoserver.org/).

 ## Reporting issues